GirijaJoshi/PyBer_Analysis/README.md

 * Per weekly number of drtivers per city type, this way we know which months have lowest number of drivers.
 * Also can findout how number of drivers and fare is corelated.
 ### Additional Analysis 1
 * Description of Approach
-Number of drivers per month per city type can be analysed.
+   * Number of drivers per month per city type can be analysed.
 From this we can findout which month(s) has maximum number of drivers and which month(s) has minimum number of drivers.
 * Technical Steps
-Mearged data group by City Type and Driver Count.
-Makesure index is set to Date and Date and its type is datetime.
-Resample the data into weeks and plot the graph per month and number of drivers each month.
+   * Mearged data group by City Type and Driver Count.
+   * Make sure index is set to Date and Date and its type is datetime.
+   * Resample the data into weeks and plot the graph per month and number of drivers each month.
 ### Additional Analysis 2
 * Description of Approach
    Find the outlyers in the Total fare by City Type.
 * Technical Steps
+   * To achive above step we need to use maiplotlib boxplot approch.
-Use boxplot for all different types of cities and fare and plot graph.
-This way if there are any outlyers we will see in boxplot.
+   * We can use boxplot plot and plot for all different types of cities and fare in one graph.
+   * After merging the data from two inout files, Make sure index is set to Date it is of datetime type, and data frame is created with only 2 columns City Type and Fare
+   * Calculate the sum of fare Date and City Type using groupby().
+   * Create pivot table with columns as City Type, this we will get columns for each city type and its fare.
+   * Resample() data by week
+   * Create a list of of different city type weekly data.
+Create a list of unique city types
+   * Use boxplot and weekly city data as plot data point and x labels as unique cities names